smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v4.7/index.md

 #### Using the new LockScreenManager

 If you want SDL to handle the lock screen logic for you, it is simple.
-You will remove the classes that currently handle your lock screen, and set the variables you want for your new lock screen as defined in the [lock screen guide](https://smartdevicelink.com/en/guides/android/adding-the-lock-screen/).
-This simple addition is handled during the instantiation of the the `SdlManager` within `SdlService.java`.
+You will remove the classes that currently handle your lock screen, and set the variables you want for your new lock screen as defined in the [lock screen guide](https://smartdevicelink.com/en/guides/android/getting-started/adding-the-lock-screen).
+This simple addition is handled during the instantiation of the `SdlManager` within `SdlService.java`.

 ##### Lock Screen Activity